Lotta Volkova: Controversy

-In 2022, a controversial ad campaign by Balenciaga was heavily criticized for its depiction of children holding BDSM-themed teddy bears, as well as for featuring text from the federal statute the United States v.
+In 2022 she was wrongly associated with a controversial ad campaign by Balenciaga.
+The work was heavily criticized for its depiction of children holding BDSM-themed teddy bears, as well as for featuring text from the federal statute the United States v.
 Williams (2008).
 Volkova received significant criticism for her involvement with the brand, as well as for previous Instagram posts she shared which depicted gothic and occult-themed photographs and artwork.
 A photograph of a model carrying two blood-soaked dolls during a runway show was widely circulated at the time and alleged to be Volkova, though this was later disproven, as the photographs were attributed to be that of an unnamed model taken during the 2016 China Fashion Week.

-It was subsequently reported that Volkova had not worked with the Balenciaga since 2017, and had no involvement with the campaign in question.
-In a press release, a representative for Volkova stated: "She condemns the abuse of children in any form...
-Lotta Volkova has not worked with Balenciaga or its team since 2017 and she has in no way participated in the brand's recent Instagram or advertising campaigns."
+It was subsequently revealed that Volkova had not worked with Balenciaga since 2017, and had no involvement with the ad campaign in question.
+In a press release, a representative for Volkova stated that of course "she condemns the abuse of children in any form" and further adding "Lotta Volkova has not worked with Balenciaga or its team since 2017 and she has in no way participated in the brand's recent Instagram or advertising campaigns."